SQream/sqream_docs/guides/migration/oracle.rst

    :local:

-1. Preparing the tools and login information
+1. Preparing Your Tools and Login Information
 ====================================================

 * Migrating data from Oracle requires a username and password for your Oracle system.